ericdasse28/credit-default-prediction/README.md

 ### Data split

-To avoid data leakage between from test data into training data, we split the raw data into training and test **first**.
+To avoid data leakage from test data to training data, we split the raw data into training and test **first**.

 ### Data preprocessing